Scholarship Program - Now Closed, Reopens Fall, 2017

 Letter from the Investigator’s institution confirming approval for the Investigator’s rotation.

-Special consideration for one scholarship will be given to a candidate from an emerging country with an GDP country rank of 50 or greater.
+Special consideration for one of the scholarships will be given to a candidate from an emerging country with an GDP country rank of 50 or greater, where the scholarship would have a clear impact on advancing osteoarthritis research strength in the home country of the applicant.
+The application still has to meet the appropriate standards of excellence.